 "More freedom and less government is the formula for economic success.
 It’s this model that’s allowed Texas to lead the nation in job growth since 2008, and it’s about time for Washington to get an overdue dose of these commonsense, Texas economic values."

-- Introduced and passed the Separation of Powers Restoration Act of 2016 (H.R.
-76), to stop constitutional erosion and restore three, co-equal branches of government as intended by our Framers.
-By combatting the almighty administrative state, we prevent unelected, unaccountable bureaucrats from creating regulations with the force of law.
+- Introduced the House-passed Separation of Powers Restoration Act of 2016 (H.R.
+76), which would stop constitutional erosion and restore three, co-equal branches of government as intended by our Framers.

 - Voted YES on the House-passed Regulations in Need of Scrutiny Act (H.R.
 26) to give Congress the ability to prevent job-killing regulations from going into effect.